Embedding spaces of split links: Contractibility of the fiber

-In either case, we have replaced the pair~$(F,f)$ with a pair~$(F_1,f_1)$ such that either: \begin{itemize} \item[Case 1:] $\In(f_1)<\In(f)$.
-Note that it is not necessarily the case that~$\In(F_1)\leq \In(F)$, since we added an extra vertex. \item[Case 2:] $\In(F_1)<\In(F)$.
+In either case, we have replaced the pair~$(F,f)$ with a pair~$(F_1,f_1)$ such that either: \begin{itemize} \item[(i)] $\In(f_1)<\In(f)$.
+Note that it is not necessarily the case that~$\In(F_1)\leq \In(F)$, since we added an extra vertex. \item[(ii)] $\In(F_1)<\In(F)$.
 The reason we created no new intersections when doing our surgery was due to our choice of minimal area disk. \end{itemize}

 We now iterate the process with the pair~$(F_1,f_1)$, considering a minimal area disk in the sequence~$\Disk(F_1)$.
 At each stage we either reduce the total number of intersections, or we possibly increase it, but reduce the number of total intersections involving separating systems in the image of~$S^k$.
 Therefore, after a finite number of iterations we produce a pair of maps~$(F',f')$ satisfying~$\In(F')=0$ and we are done.